hpi-sam/digital-fuesim-manv/README.md

 5. Run `npm run setup` from the root folder
 6. (Optional) We have a list of recommended [vscode](https://code.visualstudio.com/) extensions.
 We strongly recommend you to use them if you are developing.
 You can see them via [the `@recommended` filter in the extensions panel](https://code.visualstudio.com/docs/editor/extension-marketplace#_recommended-extensions).

+## Setup - Database

+Make sure to have a [PostgreSQL](https://www.postgresql.org/) (version 14) server running.
+It must use a configuration according to the environment variables specified in `backend/.env` for name, user, password, host and port.
+We provide a `docker-compose` service named `db` for this (see also [below](#with-docker-compose-recommended)).
+You can start this service by using `docker-compose up -d db`.

+Before starting the application make sure that you have run the migrations (run `npm run migration:run` in `./backend`).

 ## Starting for development

-Make sure to have a PostgreSQL server running on `localhost` on port `5432`.
-It must use the environment variables specified in `backend/.env` for name, user and password.
-You can use the `docker-compose` service `db` for this.

 ### Option 1